yossisht9876/terraform-ansible-docker-aws/README.md

 that will connect to mongo container and dispaly some of the

 tracked tweets on the public host IP :   <public-ip>:8082\info.php

+  *** change the ip to your container ip on the python script